 - If your vehicle is in the process of being towed, you have the right to recover your vehicle on site by paying the tow truck driver no more than half the standard towing fee.

 - If your car is missing, look for a towing sign and call the number on the sign to see if your car was towed from private property.
 The tow company must return your call within one hour, no matter the time of day.

 - If you can’t find a towing sign, contact the local law enforcement non-emergency line.
 They can also help determine whether your vehicle has been towed.

-You can file complaints electronically or in person at one of the Consumer Protection office locations.
-For best results, provide evidence and specific details about what occurred, how much was paid to the company, what you feel should have happened, evidence to support your claim, and your goal in resolving the issue.
+Complaints can be filed electronically using the link below.
+For best results, provide evidence and specific details about what occurred, how much was paid to the company, and any other evidence to support your claim.

 For questions or if you need further information email RegComp@HCFLGov.net or call (813) 274-6600.